RAVENPRAVIN/standard-calculator/README.md

 ## DESIGN STEPS:

 ### Step 1:
-Fork the given repository and make some changes in settings.py file
+Fork the given repository and make some changes in the settings.py file

 ### Step 2:
-create a html file for calculation and a basic overview of clculator and make a code for background calculation in html itself
+create a html file for calculation and a basic overview of the calculator and make a code for the background calculation in html itself

 ### Step 3:
-create a css file for give a desing for our calculator
+create a css file to give a design for our calculator

 ### Step 4:
-join the two file with a code
+join the two files with a code

 ### Step 5:
 Validate the HTML and CSS code.